kashodiya/chinook-mono-repo/README.md

 ## Projects

-- **chinook-crud-api-mcp**: Microservice Control Plane for Chinook CRUD API
 - **chinook-crud-api**: Core CRUD API for Chinook database
+- **chinook-crud-api-mcp**: MCP agent that uses chinook-crud-api to allow users to work with the data.

 ## Getting Started